Purple group — ___ DOLL

 Understanding the logic behind each group helps you spot similar patterns in future puzzles.
 Here's the reasoning for every category in today's Connections.

-These are all words related to perspective or point of view, including angle, position, stance, and take.
-They all refer to the way something is seen or perceived.
+These are all words related to perspective or point of view, such as an angle or a stance.

 These words were designed to mislead you.
 Understanding why they don't belong where you first think sharpens your game for tomorrow.